peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string pointer,
         PeterO.Cbor.CBORObject defaultValue);

 Gets the CBOR object referred to by a JSON Pointer according to RFC6901, or a default value if the operation fails.
-The syntax for a JSON Pointer is: '/' KEY '/' KEY [...] where KEY represents a key into the JSON object or its sub-objects in the hierarchy.
+The syntax for a JSON Pointer is: '/' KEY '/' KEY [...] where KEY represents a key into the JSON object or its subobjects in the hierarchy.
 For example, /foo/2/bar means the same as obj['foo'][2]['bar'] in JavaScript.
 If "~" and/or "/" occurs in a key, it must be escaped with "~0" or "~1", respectively, in a JSON pointer.
 JSON pointers also support the special key "-" (as in "/foo/-") to indicate the end of an array, but this method treats this key as an error since it refers to a nonexistent item.
 Indices to arrays (such as 2 in the example) must contain only basic digits 0 to 9 and no leading zeros.
 (Note that RFC 6901 was published before JSON was extended to support top-level values other than arrays and key-value dictionaries.).

 <b>Parameters:</b>